Bonfire/SecurityWhale/Data/SCRIPT_README.md

 ## File Data

-"File Data" refers to any data points that are tied in closely with the individual files and directories of a given project.
+"File Data" refers to any data points that are tied in closely with the individual files of a given project.
 These points have data points tied in with Decimals, Strings, Bits and Integers

 ##### Decimal Data Points